copernicus-mogley/zkav.club/recording-station/licensing/README.md

 # Zero-knowledge Audiovisual Club Recording Station: Licensing and Consent

-Hello, World!

-Welcome to our [Zk Av Club Recording Station](https://zkav.club/recording-station).
 By stepping up to the mic and cameras, you’re giving consent to be recorded and to the simple terms below.
 No signatures, no forms—just vibes and clarity.

 ## What you’re doing